CHWY

 Chewy CFO, GC Trim Stakes After March Equity Grants

-Two of Chewy's top officers sold stock on the open market within weeks of the company handing them fresh equity grants.
-General Counsel Da-wai Hu and CFO Christopher Deppe were the names on the Form 4s, and the timing — selling into the same window the company was loading up the C-suite with new shares — is the kind of choreography that gets noticed.
+Two of Chewy's top officers sold stock on the open market within weeks of receiving fresh equity grants.
+General Counsel Da-wai Hu and CFO Christopher Deppe filed the Form 4s.
+They sold into the same window the company was handing the C-suite new shares — choreography that gets noticed.

 Chewy, Inc. (CHWY) — stock analysis